JaneMoody/web-module-challenge-scope-and-closure/README.md

 1. In your own words, define closure (1-2 sentences).

-- Closure is when everything, including the variables is enclosed within the function.
+- Closure is when the child can inherit everything from the parent and the child will call upon the parent function.

 2. Study the following code, then answer the questions below.